The Ultimate Guide to Rhythm

 Subtle tweaks can mean the difference between generic and experimental, if only you’re willing to try and fail and try again.
 No one invents a new genre overnight, but there’s incredible value in consistently pushing boundaries.

-Teach yourself rhythm faster
+How to teach yourself rhythm faster

 The disadvantage of using loops is that they can’t teach you how to build your own rhythms; you can copy them to the best of your ability, but it’s not the same.
 And building everything from scratch is inefficient when you have an excellent song idea that you want to get into your DAW as soon as possible.